Azure/azure-sdk-for-js/samples/SmokeTest/README.md

-# Azure Smoke Tests for JavaScript
+# Azure Smoke Test for JS
 This sample code is a smoke test to ensure that Azure Preview for JS work while loaded into the same process by performing 2 or more actions with them.

 Libraries tested: